 Transcranial Direct Current Stimulation (tDCS) is a noninvasive brain stimulation treatment that uses weak electrical currents applied to the head in order to enhance brain activity. tDCS is used as a tool in neuroscience research, as well as for the assessment and treatment of various neuropsychiatric conditions such as mental disorders.

 tDCS has the distinct advantages of being inexpensive, easy to administer, noninvasive and painless.
-Recent studies support a therapeutic potential of tDCS in patients with chronic neuropathic pain, Parkinsonism, stroke recovery, tinnitus (ringing in the ears), traumatic spinal cord injury, and neuropsychiatric disorders. tDCS has not been approved by the FDA for any therapeutic applications and treatments are thus considered an "off-label" use and may not be covered by medical insurance.
+Recent studies support a therapeutic potential of tDCS in patients with epilepsy, chronic pain, stroke recovery and rehabilitation, cognitive rehabilitation, and various neuropsychiatric disorders. tDCS has not been approved by the FDA for any therapeutic applications and treatments are thus considered an "off-label" use and may not be covered by medical insurance.

 What Does tDCS Feel Like?